 syl.ru

-Why are complex drops for rhinitis prescribed?
+Why are complex drops prescribed for a runny nose?

-When are complex drops prescribed?
+When are compound drops prescribed?

 Combined drops for the common cold include drugs from pharmaceutical groups such as: